Dakini/de-engineering-steam/readme.md

 The implementation is entirely cloud-based on GCP, making it scalable and team-friendly.
 The architecture allows for future extensions such as additional data sources or more complex transformation logic.

-Python dependencies are managed through Pipenv, ensuring consistent environments across development and production.
-The project follows software engineering best practices with modular code organization and separation of concerns between ingestion, cleaning, and transformation stages.
+The codebase follows software engineering best practices, including:

+- Type-validated data models using Pydantic
+- Modular and reusable components for ingestion and transformation
+- Separation of orchestration (Prefect), loading (DLT), and transformation (dbt)
+- Cloud-native deployments on GCP with infrastructure-as-code via Makefile
+- Automated testing for dbt models using dbt tests

 ### Prerequisites